abhinishetye/tvarit/README.md

 Steps for executing:

+1. run data_processing.py file on data.csv file to obtain modelreadyfortraining.pkl file, which will be used to solve the problems.

-1. run problem_1.py (gives accuracy for problem 1)
+2. run problem_1.py (gives accuracy for problem 1)

-2. run problem_2.py (gives accuracy for problem 2)
+3. run problem_2.py (gives accuracy for problem 2)

-3. run problem_3.py (gives accuracy for problem 3)
+4. run problem_3.py (gives accuracy for problem 3)

+The accuracy score of all the problems is given in results.md